IMF-World Bank ends meetings with call to brace for risks

 Countries should seek to ensure their levels of debt are manageable and that policies foster growth for all, she said.
 "Sail together and we will be stronger.
 Focus on your policies.
 Don't drift and let's cooperate as much as we can because we will be better off together."

 China's central bank governor, Yi Gang, joined the chorus of consternation over the trade standoff, which has resulted in Washington imposing penalty tariffs on tens of billions of dollars of imports of Chinese products and Beijing responding in kind.
-Protectionism and trade tensions are "major risks" for the world economy, he told fellow financial leaders.
+Protectionism and trade tensions are "major risks" for the world economy, he said in a statement to fellow financial leaders.

-U.S. Treasury Secretary Steven Mnuchin downplayed the level of alarm.
-He said he doesn't lose sleep over the possibility that China might step up its sales of U.S. treasuries in retaliation for pressure from Washington to alter national economic strategies aimed at nurturing Chinese leaders in many advanced technologies.
+U.S. Treasury Secretary Steven Mnuchin downplayed the level of alarm, saying he doesn't lose sleep over the possibility that China might step up its sales of U.S. treasuries in retaliation for pressure from Washington to alter national economic strategies aimed at nurturing Chinese leaders in many advanced technologies.

 Mnuchin said it was still not certain if President Donald Trump would meet with his Chinese counterpart Xi Jinping at a Group of 20 summit late next month in Buenos Aires.
 Reports that such a meeting was likely raised hopes for progress on the impasse between the world's two largest economies, stilling disquiet on financial markets Friday.